TERMS OF SERVICE (SAAS)

-“Customer Data” means all data and/or content uploaded to the SaaS Products by Customer (including where applicable Authorized Users), and in all data derived from it, including personal data.
+“Customer Data” means all data and/or content uploaded to the SaaS Products by Customer (including where applicable Authorized Users), and in all data derived from it.
 For the avoidance of doubt, Customer Data does not include Usage Data.

-“Documentation” means the user guides, installation documents, security fundamentals documentation, and specifications for the SaaS Products that are made available from time to time by CyberArk in electronic or tangible form, but excluding any sales or marketing materials.
+“Documentation” means the user guides, installation documents, and specifications for the SaaS Products that are made available from time to time by CyberArk in electronic or tangible form and found at docs.cyberark.com, including the documentation located therein under the ‘Security’ section for the relevant SaaS Products, but excluding any sales or marketing materials.

 “Indirect Order” means an Order for the Software or Services from a Channel Partner of Customer’s choosing pursuant to an independent commercial agreement.

-“Indirect Taxes” means excise, sales, use, gross-turnover, value added, goods and services tax or other similar types of indirect taxes, duties, customs or tariffs (however designated, levied or based and whether foreign or domestic, federal or state).
+“Indirect Taxes” means excise, sales, use, gross-turnover, value added, goods and services tax or other similar types of indirect taxes on turnover and/or revenues, duties, customs or tariffs (however designated, levied or based and whether foreign or domestic, federal, state or province).